cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 ![dall_e_3](/images/tp-3/dall_e_3.webp)
 *<center><small>DALL-E 3 Prompt: Imagine a vibrant and picturesque street in La Perla, Puerto Rico, styled in a digital art medium.
 Colorful houses line the way, with lush, tropical flora accentuating the architecture.
 Umbrellas add pops of color along the street, which leads to a serene beach where gentle waves meet the shore under a sunset sky.</small></center>*

-**Denoising Diffusion Probabilistic Models (DDPMs)**, also called Diffusion Models, work really well and they've beaten other long standing architectures like Generative Adversarial Networks (GANs) at image generation tasks.
+**Denoising Diffusion Probabilistic Models (DDPMs)** is a class of Diffusion Models.
+They work really well and they've beaten other long standing architectures like Generative Adversarial Networks (GANs) at image generation tasks.

+In this practical work, we'll be implementing only the image generation side without the text encoder part.

 ## Denoising Diffusion Probabilistic Models (DDPMs)